seyhunsaral/evolutioncc/README.md

 This is the repository for the simulations included in the study "the Evolution of Conditional Cooperation" which is a part of my PhD thesis at the University of Trento.

-This is an early-version.
+*Disclaimer*: This is an early-version.
 The current form of the repository is not meant to be the final public version. i.e. The files lack proper comments, the code is not concise as it should be.
 But those are on my schedule and if you prefer such version, you should visit the repo later.

 However my result are reproducible with those files.